 - Peter Wilborn

 In a club ride you are part of a group.
 Each member contributes to the wellbeing and functioning of the group as a whole.
-Safety is a primary concern for us, and your choice to participate in a WCC ride is an implicit agreement to abide by our norms and practices.
+Safety is a primary concern for us, and by choosing to participate in a club ride, you agree to abide by our norms and practices.

 RULES OF THE RIDE

-6 Ride predictably so that others can anticipate your movements and respond safely.
+Ride predictably and use hand signals so that others can anticipate your movements and respond safely.

 Communicate: Communication is a requirement of safe cycling, to provide advance notice of rider intentions, upcoming hazards, and approaching vehicles.
 Participants make a positive contribution to a ride when they provide respectful feedback, reminders and instructive dialogue regarding cycling etiquette and safety.
 It is incumbent on all of us to offer courteous input regarding mistakes and riding habits that are dangerous.

 Be Predictable: Group riding requires extraordinary attention to cycling in a very predictable manner.
 Others expect you to consistently ride in a straight line, at a constant speed, and to clearly signal changes.
 Pedal continuously at a cadence and speed that are consistent with those around you.